Since I did my favorite shade plants in last week’s post… I’ll continue the garden theme and do my favorite sun-loving flowers for cutting.

 Here’s my post about getting the most out of your zinnia, so if you get some seeds, you’ll be able to follow along.

-Below is the flower garden before I dug the new bed, and you can see one of my favorite perennials on the left—Cup plant.
+Below is the flower garden after I dug the new bed, and you can see one of my favorite perennial wild flowers—Cup plant.